default-writer/build/docs/README.md

 ## Goal

-The goal of development of this framework is to build automation of complex types initialization.
+.NET Dependency Injection framework is framework to build automation of complex types.
 Build can use declarative approach to define dependencies between types and their requirements.
-Constructor injection uses type resolution to resolve devendencies
+Constructor injection uses type resolution to resolve dependencies

 ## Examples